I was in Mexico and I saw the caravan.

 My favorite was led by a decorated burro carrying a beautiful bride.
 The groom strutted beside her, followed by musicians, and formally-garbed family members and well-wishers.
 They sang.
 Yes – “Ay-i-yi-yi-i-i” rang in the narrow cobblestone street.

 The caravan did not seem to be heading in a direction that threatened an invasion of my country and I admit to mixed feelings about that.
 This looked like a group of people that would make any country better.

 The bride and groom were younger than, and the street was older than my country.
 I felt happily in between.

 I was told a bit later by a cab driver that 28 weddings were taking place in San Miguel that day.
 28 caravans not coming to invade the US.

 I also saw a caravan of uniformed schoolchildren with backpacks released from school for the day.
 They ran, they screamed, they giggled…some of them even danced.

 None of them demonstrated any invasive intentions.

-Last Sunday I was part of a caravan of gringo baby-boomers bouncing through the countryside to an open-air venue that featured killer tacos and US rock from the 60’s.
+One Sunday I was part of a caravan of gringo baby-boomers bouncing through the countryside to an open-air venue that featured killer tacos and a réchauffé of US rock from the 60’s.
 It was a real good time, but frankly, it felt more like an invasion than the other caravans I’ve described.
-Still, there was no threat in the air or on the news…just Sam the Sham and the Pharoahs in Spanish.
+Still, there was no threat in the air or on the news…just Sam the Sham and the Pharaohs in Spanish.

 I know there are serious sadnesses in our hemisphere that need to be addressed.